 Allogeneic stem cell transplantation

 Allogeneic stem cell transplantation is a treatment option for people diagnosed with refractory AML.

 This involves the transfer of stem cells from a healthy donor to the patient’s body after intensive radiation or chemotherapy.
-This procedure is used to treat high risk AML patients who don’t fully respond to initial treatment or patients in whom a relapse of the disease is found post previous successful treatment.
-It can be a risky procedure due to the high intensity chemotherapy or radiation given prior to stem cell transplantation.
+This procedure is used to treat high-risk AML patients who do not fully respond to initial treatment or patients in whom a relapse of the disease is found post previous successful treatment.
+It can be a risky procedure due to the high-intensity chemotherapy or radiation given prior to stem cell transplantation.
 Intensive radiation and chemotherapy cause severe side effects and also impair the ability to produce one’s own stem cells.

 Stem cells to be transplanted can be gathered from blood, bone marrow, or blood from the placenta or the umbilical cord.
 Finding a bone marrow donor is an important step in allogeneic stem cell transplantation.
 Siblings, if any, are usually a potential match as they share the same genes.
 If this is not an option, volunteer donors will need to be found using search registries.
 Potential donors need to undergo comprehensive blood tests and physical examination before stem cell collection to rule out any serious infectious diseases.